 Teak wood retains its natural oils after being logged that helps provide a level of resistance to severe weather damage.
 However, it is good to provide regular care and maintenance for your outdoor Teak furniture to help maximise its longevity and durability.
 Whilst more resilient than most other woods, Teak wood will still a natural product and will weather and show its unique characteristics when it remains outside as all wood reacts to its environment and particularly moisture.

 All Field and Hawken Teak outdoor furniture is delivered with a temporary factory pre-treatment.
 If you wish to maintain the original colouration for as long as possible, we recommend treating your furniture within one to two weeks of delivery.
-Treating your teak furniture will also give the natural protective properties a bit of a boost and help retain moisture and limit movement whilst your teak furniture adapts to its environment.
+Teak Garden Furniture Aftercare using treatment will also give the natural protective properties a bit of a boost and help retain moisture and limit movement whilst your teak furniture adapts to its environment.
+Please see our recommended product.

 If you do treat your teak furniture then you should ensure that you use a breathable product and not a varnish.
 You should always read the manufactures advise for application of a product before applying to the furniture.
 A teak-sealant adds a protective water-based layer to the furniture that will repel water without being slippery and add UV protection.
 If you do treat your teak furniture then it is recommended that you treat your furniture at least annually with the teak-sealant in order to maintain colouration and additional protection.